Cosby5/All-My-Stars/README.md

 ## Others

+- [jschuh/klipper-macros](https://github.com/jschuh/klipper-macros) - A collection of useful macros for the Klipper 3D printer firmware
 - [candlewill/Speech-Corpus-Collection](https://github.com/candlewill/Speech-Corpus-Collection) - A Collection of Speech Corpus for ASR and TTS
 - [sheepla/awesome-for-oneliner](https://github.com/sheepla/awesome-for-oneliner) - 🐚 A list of useful commands in the Unix shell one liner
 - [cmusphinx/cmudict](https://github.com/cmusphinx/cmudict) - CMU US English Dictionary